 - U.S. District Court, Western District of Pennsylvania

 - U.S. District Court, Middle District of Pennsylvania

 - U.S. Court of Appeals, Third Circuit

 - U.S. Court of Appeals, Ninth Circuit

-- For over 25 years, Mr. Livingston has been a commercial arbitrator for the American Arbitration Association and, in that capacity, he served as an arbitrator in disputes involving many different industries and substantive areas of the law including technology, steel, banking, real estate, insurance, and franchise.
+- For over 25 years, Mr. Livingston has been a commercial arbitrator for the American Arbitration Association and, in that capacity, he has served as an arbitrator in disputes involving many different industries and substantive areas of the law including technology, steel, banking, real estate, insurance, and franchise.